tc39/proposal-bigint/README.md

   - Accurate timestamps
 - Bigger than 64-bit int cases
   - Cryptography calculations implemented directly
-  - Basis for implementing BigDecimal; perhaps some applications would be happy with fixpoint calculations based on a BigInt
+  - Basis for implementing BigDecimal; perhaps some applications would be happy with fixpoint calculations based on an Integer
   - Any mathematical calculation with larger integers, e.g., solving Project Euler problems

-This proposal provides a new, second primitive numeric type, `BigInt`, to meet those use cases.
+This proposal provides a new, second primitive numeric type, `Integer`, to meet those use cases.

 ## API outline

-BigInts are a new numerical type supporting literals (`1234n`) and arithmetic with operator overloading (`1n + 2n` makes `3n`).
+Integer is a new numerical type supporting literals (`1234n`) and arithmetic with operator overloading (`1n + 2n` makes `3n`).

 ### Literals, operators and their meanings

-BigInts are, logically, arbitrary mathematic integers, with operator definitions which fall out naturally:
+Integers are, logically, arbitrary mathematic integers, with operator definitions which fall out naturally:
-- Binary `+`, `-`, `*` and `**` find their mathematical answer when applied to two BigInts
+- Binary `+`, `-`, `*` and `**` find their mathematical answer when applied to two Integers
 - `/` and `%` round towards 0
 - Bitwise operations `|`, `&`, `<<`, `>>`, `^` operate logically
   - Negative numbers to be interpreted as infinite-length two's complement.
-- When applied to two BigInts, comparison operators `==`, `===`, `<`, `>`, `>=`, and `<=` perform a logical comparson
+- When applied to two Integers, comparison operators `==`, `===`, `<`, `>`, `>=`, and `<=` perform a logical comparson
 - Missing operators
-  - `>>>` is not supported, as all BigInts are signed; to get an unsigned shift, pass in a positive BigInt to `>>`
+  - `>>>` is not supported, as all Integers are signed; to get an unsigned shift, pass in a positive Integer to `>>`
-  - Unary `+` is unsupported on BigInts due to asm.js requirements; details explained below
+  - Unary `+` is unsupported on Integers due to asm.js requirements; details explained below
 - In a conditional, `if (0n)` executes the `else` branch.

-### The BigInt constructor
+### The Integer constructor

-BigInts are a primitive type, and `BigInt` forms a constructor which can be used analogously to `Number`--to convert various types to BigInt values, as well as to be an object wrapper for BigInt values when used with property access.
+Integer is a primitive type, and `Integer` forms a constructor which can be used analogously to `Number`--to convert various types to Integer values, as well as to be an object wrapper for Integer values when used with property access.

-When called as a function, it is similar to the `Number` constructor: It converts strings, Numbers, etc into BigInts.
+When called as a function, it is similar to the `Number` constructor: It converts strings, Numbers, etc into Integers.

 #### Library functions

-- `BigInt.asUintN(BigInt, width)`: Wrap a BigInt between 0 and 2<sup>width</sup>-1
+- `Integer.asUintN(Integer, width)`: Wrap an Integer between 0 and 2<sup>width</sup>-1
-- `BigInt.asIntN(BigInt, width)`: Wrap a BigInt between -2<sup>width-1</sup> and 2<sup>width-1</sup>-1
+- `Integer.asIntN(Integer, width)`: Wrap an Integer between -2<sup>width-1</sup> and 2<sup>width-1</sup>-1
-- `BigInt.parseInt(string[, radix])`: Analogous to `Number.parseInt`, to parse a BigNum from a String in any base.
+- `Integer.parseInt(string[, radix])`: Analogous to `Number.parseInt`, to parse an Integer from a String in any base.

 ### TypedArrays and DataViews

-BigInts give JavaScript the ability to accurately represent 64-bit signed and unsigned integers:
+Integers give JavaScript the ability to accurately represent 64-bit signed and unsigned integers:
-- Uint64Array and Int64Array, whose elements read from property access are BigInts
+- Uint64Array and Int64Array, whose elements read from property access are Integers
-- DataView.prototype.getInt64/getUint64, returning a BigInt
+- DataView.prototype.getInt64/getUint64, returning an Integer

-Similarly, BigInts may be used by the WebAssembly FFI for 64-bit arguments and return values to functions.
+Similarly, Integers may be used by the WebAssembly FFI for 64-bit arguments and return values to functions.

 ### No implicit conversions or mixed operands

-A key design decision is to disallow mixed operations between BigInts and Numbers.
+A key design decision is to disallow mixed operations between Integers and Numbers.
 The driving factor: Any implicit coercions would lose information.

 When adding two values of different numeric types, between large integers and floating point numbers, the mathematical value of the result may be outside of the domain of either.
 For example, `(2n\*\*53n + 1n) + 0.5` has a value which cannot be accurately represented in either range.
 Floating point arithmetic is not the exact mathematical value, but at least it is well-defined by IEEE 754.
-The entire aim of introducing BigInt is, on the other hand, to make a way to preserve integer precision of larger values.
+The entire aim of introducing Integer is, on the other hand, to make a way to preserve integer precision of larger values.

 Many (all?) other dynamically typed programming languages which have multiple numeric types implement a *numeric tower*.
 This forms an ordering between types--on the built-in numeric types, when an operator is used with operands from two types, the greater type is chosen as the domain, and the "less general" operand is cast to the "more general" type.
 Unfortunately, as the previous example shows, there is no "more general" type between arbitrary integers and double-precision floats.
 The typical resolution, then, is to take floats as the "more general" type.

 Silently losing precision sometimes may be a problem, but in most dynamically typed programming languages which provide integers and floats, integers are written like `1` and floats are written like `1.0`.
 It's possible to scan code for operations which may introduce floating point precision by looking for a decimal point.
 JavaScript exacerbates the scope of losing precision by making the unfortunate decision that a simple literal like `1` is a float.
 So, if mixed-precision were allowed, an innocent calculation such as `2n ** 53n + 1` would produce the float `2**53`--defeating the core functionality of this feature.

-To avoid this problem, this proposal bans implicit coercions between Numbers and BigInts, including operations which are mixed type. `1n + 1` throws a TypeError.
+To avoid this problem, this proposal bans implicit coercions between Numbers and Integers, including operations which are mixed type. `1n + 1` throws a TypeError.
 So does passing `1n` as an argument into any JavaScript standard library function or Web API which expects a Number.
-Instead, to convert between types, an explicit call to `Number()` or `BigInt()` needs to be made to decide which domain to operate in. `0 === 0n` returns `false`, and `0 == 0n` and `0 < 0n` throw a `TypeError`.
+Instead, to convert between types, an explicit call to `Number()` or `Integer()` needs to be made to decide which domain to operate in. `0 === 0n` returns `false`, and `0 == 0n` and `0 < 0n` throw a `TypeError`.

 ## Design goals

 ### Don't break user intuition

 When a messy situation comes up, the this proposal errs on the side of throwing an exception rather than silently giving a bad answer.
-This is what's behind throwing a TypeError on adding a BigInt and a Number: If we don't have a good answer, better to not give one.
+This is what's behind throwing a TypeError on adding an Integer and a Number: If we don't have a good answer, better to not give one.

 ### Don't break math